 It's anticipated that additional capabilities will be added to the Model 5422.
-These include auto-mix, audio gating, and IFB creation functionality.
-Auto-mix resources will allow groups configured for party-line and summing bus operation to offer increased audio intelligibility.
-The auto-mix performance should match that provided by any propriety hardware- or software-based products current on the market.
-Audio gating will be applicable for the pass-thru mode, helping to reduce background noise associated with talent cue signals.
-Several additional group modes will support creation of IFB talent cue feeds.
-These modes will allow program and talent cue audio sources to be "intelligently" combined to create high-quality IFB "feeds."
-These can prove useful for on-air broadcast applications, especially where producers and directors are not located at the same physical location as the talent.
-Voice-operated-relay (VOX) functionality would initiate IFB operation with the impact on the program audio level selectable between no level change, a moderate level reduction ("dimming"), or full mute.
+These may include auto-mix and audio gating functionality.
+Auto-mix resources would allow groups configured for party-line, IFB, and summing bus operation to offer increased audio intelligibility.
+The auto-mix performance should match that provided by any propriety hardware- or software-based products currently on the market.
+Audio gating would be applicable for the pass-thru mode, helping to reduce background noise associated with talent cue signals.

 Designed to create multiple party-line (PL) circuits in Dante audio-over-Ethernet environments.
 Also provides IFB (talent cueing) capability for Remote Integration (REMI) production environments.
-Digital summing (mixing) functions for general-purpose applications.
+Digital summing (mixing) functions for general-purpose applications also available.
 Special Dante pass-thru mode allows flow-limited and non-AES67-compliant Dante devices to participate in more advanced applications.